-Life in the wild is feast or famine for C. elegans, and the worm has a variety of robust responses to starvation (Baugh, Hu pending WormBook chapter).
+Life in the wild is feast or famine for C. elegans, and the worm has a variety of robust responses to starvation (reviewed in Baugh and Hu 2020).
 Larvae that hatch in the absence of food arrest development in the first larval stage (L1 arrest) and resume development in response to feeding (reviewed in Baugh 2013).
 We are interested in the signaling and gene regulatory mechanisms that enable development of an entire animal to stop and start in response to nutrient availability.
-Remarkably, the lifespan of starved larvae is comparable to that of fed adults.
-We are also interested in the genetic basis of starvation resistance.
-However, there are consequences to early-life starvation, including adult pathology as well as potentially adaptive transgenerational effects.
-We are using the worm as model to understand how early-life experience affects adult disease as well as germline transmission of epigenetic effects.
+We are also interested in the molecular mechanisms that enable arrested larvae to endure starvation.
+Despite the remarkable ability of worms to alternate between growth and quiescence, there are consequences to early-life starvation, including adult pathology as well as potentially adaptive multigenerational effects.
+We are using the worm as model to understand how early-life experience affects adult disease as well as transmission of nongenetic effects across generations.

 Given their life history, short generation time, and ever-improving tools for genetic and genomic analysis, C. elegans is ideally suited for this research.
 This work is relevant to environmental adaptation and developmental robustness as well as cancer, aging, and metabolic disease.